-(Critical-Assess) With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
+(Critical-Assess) With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, and editing.

-With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of two pages in a single sitting.
+With some guidance and support from adults, use technology, including the Internet, to produce and publish writing as well as to interact and collaborate with others; demonstrate sufficient command of keyboarding skills to type a minimum of one page in a single sitting.

-Conduct short research projects that use several sources to build knowledge through investigation of different aspects of a topic.
+Conduct short research projects that build knowledge through investigation of different aspects of a topic.